marcuskwan/Sprint-Challenge-Lambda-Times-React/README.md

-x- [ ] Go through the `Tabs`, `Tab`, `Cards`, and `Card` components following the instructions, and passing data and props to get the tabs and cards to appear on the screen. x- [ ] Once the Tabs and Cards are rendering to the screen complete the `changeSelected` and `filterCards` functions in the `Content` component.
-- [ ] You should now be able to filter cards using your tabs!
-- [ ] Make sure all of your props being passed are validated using PropTypes.
+x- [ ] Go through the `Tabs`, `Tab`, `Cards`, and `Card` components following the instructions, and passing data and props to get the tabs and cards to appear on the screen. x- [ ] Once the Tabs and Cards are rendering to the screen complete the `changeSelected` and `filterCards` functions in the `Content` component. x- [ ] You should now be able to filter cards using your tabs! x- [ ] Make sure all of your props being passed are validated using PropTypes.
 - [ ] Find the `TopBar` and `Header` components.
 Convert these two components to Styled Components.
 You should not have any `className` props when you are finished.

 ## Stretch Challenge